MadaraUchiha-314/codeforces-auto-tester/README.md

 ## TODO
 - [x] Create basic POC for C/C++ code
 - [x] Added support for multiple answers
+- [x] Create a command line tool for Mac and Linux
 - [ ] Add support for Java and Python
-- [ ] Create a command line tool for Mac and Linux
+- [ ] Add support for approximate answers (Eg. floating point)